Strobesstrobes

 What attacks give you that first set of credentials?

-The fastest path to your first credentials on a Windows network is name-resolution poisoning.
-When a host asks for a name DNS can't resolve, Windows falls back to LLMNR and NBT-NS broadcasts, and Responder answers "that's me," capturing the NetNTLMv2 hash the victim sends.
+The fastest path to your first credentials is name-resolution poisoning.
+When a host asks for a name DNS cannot resolve, Windows falls back to LLMNR and NBT-NS broadcasts, and Responder answers "that is me," capturing the NetNTLMv2 hash the victim sends.

 Strobes insight